content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/java-math-class.md

 **Returns:**

-the absolute value of the argument.
+The absolute value of the argument.

-Returns the absolute value of an int value.
-If the argument is not negative, the argument is returned.
+-   If the argument is not negative, the argument is returned.
 If the argument is negative, the negation of the argument is returned.

-Note that if the argument is equal to the value of Integer.MIN_VALUE, the most negative representable int value, the result is that same value, which is negative.
+**Note** that if the argument is equal to the value of Integer.
+MIN_VALUE, the most negative representable int value, the result is that same value, which is negative.

-To know more information about math methods [clickhere](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html#floor-double-).
+-   To know more information about math methods [click here](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html#floor-double-).

 ## 2. References